nbogie/cyf-react-challenges/challenge-converters/README.md

 ![Example Screenshot from the finished challenge](./example-screenshots/finished.png)

+Warning: This challenge is not yet ready for students to work on.

 ## Challenge Overview

 Make a React app which displays a set of converters to allow the user to carry out some common conversions (miles to kilometres, celsius to fahrenheit, and others).